kushalgandhi5/EVA6_Capstone/README.md

 # EVA6_Capstone
 Capstone Project - Object Detection and Panoptic Segmentation on Custom Construction Dataset

 Unlike traditional computer vision techniques, DETR approaches object detection as a direct set prediction problem.
 It consists of a set-based global loss, which forces unique predictions via bipartite matching, and a Transformer encoder-decoder architecture.
 Given a fixed small set of learned object queries, DETR reasons about the relations of the objects and the global image context to directly output the final set of predictions in parallel.
-Due to this parallel nature, DETR is very fast and efficient.
+Due to this parallel nature, DETR is very fast and efficient..
 ## Part-1 Questions:

 1. We take the encoded image (dxH/32xW/32) and send it to 2.
 Multi-Head Attention (FROM WHERE DO WE TAKE THIS ENCODED IMAGE?)